15 Best Tips for First-Time Amtrak Train Travelers

 #11 – The Quiet Car Is Meant to Be Just That — QUIET

-If you’re in search of a place to unwind during your train ride, Quiet Cars are available onboard many corridor and short-distance trains.
+If you’re in search of a place to unwind during your train ride, Quiet Cars are available onboard many corridors and short-distance trains.
 Phone calls are not allowed and all portable devices must be muted or used with headphones to avoid disturbing others.
 This restful atmosphere is the perfect place to get away for a while and seating is first-come, first-served.

 #12 – Keep Your Shoes On While Walking Through the Train